-- 4.6.1 County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs (primarily crack cocaine and heroin) into one or more importing areas within the UK, using dedicated mobile phone lines or other form of "deal line".
-They are likely to exploit children and vulnerable adults to move, store and sell drugs and money and they will often use coercion, intimidation, violence (including sexual violence) and weapons. - 4.6.2 Children are increasingly being targeted and recruited online using social media.
-Children can easily become trapped by this type of exploitation as
+- 8.1 County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs (primarily crack cocaine and heroin) into one or more importing areas within the UK, using dedicated mobile phone lines or other form of "deal line".
+They are likely to exploit children and vulnerable adults to move, store and sell drugs and money and they will often use coercion, intimidation, violence (including sexual violence) and weapons. - 8.2 Children are increasingly being targeted and recruited online using social media.
+Children can easily become trapped by this type of exploitation as county lines gangs can manufacture drug debts which need to be worked off and can threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the county lines network. - 8.3 A number of the indicators for CSE and CCE as detailed above (and in Annex B of KCSIE) may also be applicable to children involved in county lines. - 8.4 Additional reporting duties: - 8.4.1 if a child is suspected to be at risk of, or involved in county lines, a safeguarding referral should be considered alongside consideration of

-- county lines gangs can manufacture drug debts which need to be worked off and can threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the county lines network. - 4.6.3 A number of the indicators for CSE and CCE as detailed above (and in Annex B of KCSIE) may also be applicable to children involved in county lines. - 4.6.4 Additional reporting duties: - (a) if a child is suspected to be at risk of, or involved in county lines, a safeguarding referral should be considered alongside consideration of availability of local services / third sector providers who offer support to victims of county lines exploitation. - (b) where a pupil may have been trafficked for the purpose of transporting drugs, a referral to the National Referral Mechanism should be considered.
+- availability of local services/third sector providers who offer support to victims of county lines exploitation. - 8.4.2 where a pupil may have been trafficked for the purpose of transporting drugs, a referral to the National Referral Mechanism should be considered.

-4.7 Serious violence
+9 Serious violence

-- 4.7.1 Indicators which may signal children are at risk from, or are involved with serious violence crime may include: - (a) Increased absence from school; - (b) a change in friendships or relationships with older individuals or groups; - (c) a significant decline in performance; - (d) signs of self-harm or a significant change in wellbeing or signs of assault or unexplained injuries; - (e) unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation. - 4.7.2 Staff should be aware of the range of risk factors which increase the likelihood of involvement in serious violence e.g. being male, having frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending, such as theft or robbery.
+- 9.1 Indicators which may signal children are at risk from, or are involved with serious violence crime may include: - 9.1.1 Increased absence from school; - 9.1.2 a change in friendships or relationships with older individuals or groups; - 9.1.3 a significant decline in performance; - 9.1.4 signs of self-harm or a significant change in wellbeing or signs of assault or unexplained injuries; - 9.1.5 unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation. - 9.2 Staff should be aware of the range of risk factors which increase the likelihood of involvement in serious violence e.g. being male, having frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending, such as theft or robbery.
 Further advice for schools is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance.